cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 > cp protein\_scoop.pdb amq.pdb amq.tem gcmc\_box.pdb gcmc\_wat.pdb water\_clr.pdb bindingFE
 > cd bindingFE

 The simulation file can be set up using the command below.
-The command is similar to that used in the previous section, however now we are using the `--`adamsrange flag instead of the `--`adams one.
+The command is similar to that used in the previous section, however now we are using the --adamsrange flag instead of the --adams one.
 This means that B values will be simulated between -27.9 and -4.9.
 It is important that the range of B values covers the calculated Bequil.
 The 16 indicates that we are simulating 16 B values equally spaced between the range.
 16 has been chosen as it is the number of processors per node that are available on our computing resource, however this can easily be changed to suit your environment.

-> python2.7 $PROTOMSHOME/protoms.py -s gcmc -l amq.pdb -w water.pdb -sc protein\_scoop.pdb `--`gcmcbox gcmc\_box.pdb `--`adamsrange -27.9 -4.9 16
+> python2.7 $PROTOMSHOME/protoms.py -s gcmc -l amq.pdb -w water.pdb -sc protein\_scoop.pdb --gcmcbox gcmc\_box.pdb --adamsrange -27.9 -4.9 16

 Check what new files have been created.
 Before we were using the Bequil value to look at the equilibrium water network, however to calculate the binding free energies of the water molecules, we need to compare this to the same system with no waters in.
 Simulating at lower B value will steadily reduce the number of waters in the system.
 As we are now simulating 16 B values, we will need 16 processors, which can be run using: